 Though the Indices are designed to be representative of the markets they measure or otherwise align with their stated objective, they may not be representative in every case or achieve their stated objective in all instances.
-They are designed and calculated strictly to follow the rules detailed in the methodology, and any index level or other output is limited in its usefulness to such design and calculation.
+They are designed and calculated strictly to follow the rules detailed in the methodology, and any Index level or other output is limited in its usefulness to such design and calculation.

-Markets can be volatile, including those equity markets which the Indices intend to measure.
+Markets can be volatile, including those Digital Asset markets which the Indices intend to measure.
 For example, illiquidity can have an impact on the quality or amount of data available to BISL (or its underlying sources of data) for calculation and may cause the Indices to produce unpredictable or unanticipated results.
-If the stock exchanges, from which the prices are sourced, experience disruption or cease to operate, BISL may lack sufficient input data to determine the benchmark within the methodology.
+In the event DAR pricing was no longer available for a given constituent, the latest business day's closing price will be used, or a new source will be obtained if DAR pricing is unavailable for an extended period of time to determine the fair price for the constituent on a daily basis until the next rebalancing.

-In addition, market trends and changes to market structure may render the objective of the Indices unachievable or to become impractical to replicate by investors.
+In addition, market trends and changes to market structure may render the objective of the Indices unachievable or to become impractical to be replicated by investors.